Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/consumer-and-consumergroup.md

 {% include md/kgo/check-condition.md name='basic-auth-cred' kind='KongCredentialBasicAuth' %}

-At this point, you should see the Credential in the Consumer's Credentials in the Gateway Manager UI.
+At this point, you should see the credential in the consumer's credentials in the Gateway Manager UI.

 ## Create a Consumer Group

-Creating the `KongConsumerGroup` object in your Kubernetes cluster will provision a Konnect Consumer Group in your [Gateway Manager](/konnect/gateway-manager).
+Creating the `KongConsumerGroup` object in your Kubernetes cluster will provision a {{site.konnect_product_name}} consumer group in your [Gateway Manager](/konnect/gateway-manager).
 Please refer to the `KongConsumerGroup` CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongconsumergroup) to see all the available fields.